johnnycuongn/SwipeStrikeThrough/SwipeStrikeThrough/README.md

 `xTranslation` > 0: User start swiping from left to right (This is already for swipe to strike through)

 `xTranslation` < 0 : User start swiping from right to left (Not yet handle)

+# Installation

+Download clone and embeded into your project:

+1. Download
+2. Drag .xcodeproj into your source
+3. Embed framework in General → Frameworks and Libraries